koenvervloesem/openhaystack-zephyr/README.rst

 The firmware is just a proof-of-concept and currently only implements advertising a single static key.
 This means that devices running this firmware are trackable by other devices in proximity.

 There is also no power management yet.
-So if you're running this firmware on a battery-powered device, it won't be as efficient as possible.
+So if you're running this firmware on a battery-powered device, it won't be as energy-efficient as possible.
 If you want to improve this, all patches are welcome.

 Requirements
 ************